ErizDotDev/LearningNotes/dotnet-core-development/csharp/programming-concepts/classes-structs-records/constructors.md

 - Does not take an access modifier.
 - There can only be one static constructor.
 - Invoked automatically by CLR.
+- One of its primary purpose is to initialize static fields defined in a class.
+	- It is a hidden implementation, meaning a class behind the scenes utilizes the static constructor to initialize the static fields defined in said class.

 - The following actions are executed when initializing a static class.
     - Static fields are set to 0.
     - Statis field initializers are run.